Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Different Shades of Red Hair Color

 There are many more shades of red hair color than you might think.
-Red hair spans across several mixes of tones, incorporating gold, copper, red, and even violet tones to create a hair color that can look natural or even unique and different.
+Red hair spans across several mixes of tones, incorporating gold, copper, red, and even violet tones to create a hair color that can look subtle and natural or even striking and unique.
 The most common shades of red include:

 - Strawberry blonde